British Empire Medal: Award

 The British Empire Medal is granted by the monarch of the United Kingdom in recognition of meritorious civil or military service.
 Recipients are entitled to use the post-nominal letters "BEM" with special privileges to use St Paul's Cathedral for funerals, baptisms and weddings.
-BEM holders can also apply for a family crest designed by the Monarch’s artist.
+BEM holders can also apply for a coat of arms designed by the Monarch’s artist.

-Since December 1918, the honour has been divided into civil and military divisions in a similar way to the Order of the British Empire itself.
-While recipients are not members of the Order, the medal is affiliated to it.
+Since December 1918, the honour has been divided into civil and military divisions in the same way as the Order of the British Empire.
+The medal was fully incorporated in the Order in 2012; previously, it was affiliated to the Order.

 Between 1993 and 2012, the British Empire Medal was not awarded to citizens of the United Kingdom, although it continued to be awarded in some Commonwealth realms during that time.
 The practice of awarding the Medal to British citizens was resumed in June 2012, to coincide with the Diamond Jubilee of Elizabeth II.

-Since March 1941 a clasp attached to the ribbon can be bestowed to denote a further award.
+Since March 1941, a clasp attached to the ribbon can be bestowed to denote a further award.

-A holder of the BEM subsequently appointed to membership of the Order of the British Empire is permitted to wear the insignia for both.
+A holder of the BEM subsequently appointed to membership of the Order of the British Empire had been permitted to wear the insignia for both.